Home » How to Easily Make The Best Jamaican Jerk Gravy

 • 1 – 2 Walkerswood mild jerk seasoning paste

-• Optional: ½ to 1 teaspoon powdered jerk seasoning (if adjusting heat or extending flavor)
+• 1 teaspoon powdered jerk seasoning (optional)

-• 1 teaspoon browning sauce (Kitchen Bouquet or Grace brand)
+• 1 teaspoon browning sauce

 • 1 tablespoon ketchup